Real-time vs Asynchronous Communication

 How do you communicate?

-Most people is not aware of how they are communicating.
+Most people are not aware of how they are communicating.

 If you are having an in-person conversation, you expect to get a reply as soon as you finish your sentence.
 If you send an email, you are aware that it may take hours or even days to get a response.
 Those are clear examples of real-time and asynchronous communication.

 But what about everything else?
 If you are having an online conversation, do you expect the other person to reply instantly?
 If you call someone with your phone, do you expect them to drop whatever they are doing and attend to your request?

 I'm sure everyone has experienced at some point being fully immersed in an online conversation just to have the other person take minutes to reply.